Commonwealth Avenue (Quezon City): Speed limit implementation

 In May 2011, a 60 kph speed limit was implemented on Commonwealth Avenue following the death of journalist Lourdes Estella-Simbulan in a road accident on the avenue.
 During the first week of its implementation, 120 violators were apprehended after speeds of over 60 kph were recorded through speed guns.

 Renaming proposals

+The Central Temple along this avenue in Quezon City was completed in 1984, and is the only INC building to date that is called a temple (that is, Templo Central).
+According to Architect Carlos A. Santos-Viola, in designing INC edifices, he had to create a style that "cannot be mistaken for any other sect except Iglesia."
+He also related how Felix Manalo considered the Gothic architecture as the "most religious type of architecture" for its verticality, which was interpreted as "pointing towards heaven."

-During the 16th Congress, Representatives Miro Quimbo (Marikina–2nd) and Erlinda Santiago (SAGIP Partylist) filed separate House bills to rename the avenue into Eraño G. Manalo Avenue, after Eraño Manalo, the second Executive Minister of the Iglesia ni Cristo, which has a central temple along the avenue.
+Some members of the House of Representatives filed bills to rename the avenue into Eraño G. Manalo Avenue, after Eraño Manalo, the second Executive Minister of the Iglesia ni Cristo.
+The church's central temple is located along the avenue, and Manalo is interred there.
 Meanwhile, the Makabayan bloc wanted to rename the avenue after former Filipino senator Lorenzo Tañada.